 Mold can be found in numerous places in one's home.
-Mold is most commonly found in places in the home in which there is active plumbing.
-These are places such as the kitchen, laundry room, which includes the washing machine, and bathroom.
+Mold is most commonly found in places in the home with active plumbing.
+These are the kitchen, laundry room, washing machine, and bathroom.
 Showers are a huge hotspot.

-Mold requires both moisture and nutrients in order to grow, and whenever there is a leak or an overview, it creates the conditions necessary for mold to grow.
+Mold requires both moisture and nutrients to grow, and whenever there is a leak or an overview, it creates the conditions necessary for mold to grow.

 Mold spreads in the home by emitting microscopic spores into the air.
 When this happens, there is a major possibility that you or your loved ones can inhale the mold spores.
 This can cause severe respiratory illnesses along with other problems.